 The Bradford Dale section is wonderful for nature and bird lovers, with many different bird species spotted on the trail and lots of mushrooms growing in the wood areas.

-Here you will find details on how to get to the start of the walk at Elton village, route information, facilities on the walk, plus a detailed step by step guide of the walk.
+Here you will find details on how to get to the start of the walk at Elton village, route information, GPX and map, plus a detailed step by step guide of the walk.

 Let me know in the comments if you’ve done this Robin Hood walk and what you think!